kphretiq/the-dull-parts/README.md

 ## <a name="detailedsetup">Detailed Setup</a>

 ***NOT EVEN CLOSE TO READY***
 The instructions in this section "work for me".
-There are many ways, but these are my habits.
-If you have another technique to contribute, let me know and I'll add it.
+There are many ways, but these are my bad habits.
+If you <strike>are disgusted with my sloth</strike> have another technique to contribute, let me know and I'll add it.

 ### local environment